vmsmith/WebTextAnalysis/webtext0_index.md

+webtext6

+    On hold for Trip Advisor code

 webtext5

-    Constructing a data frame from <table> using html_table Constructing a data frame from disparate CSS selectors a la Hadley Wickham
+    Constructing a data frame from <table> using html_table() Constructing a data frame from disparate CSS <div> selectors a la Hadley Wickham

 webtext4